-Cond No. Requirements Construction Stage IEA Comments & Evidence Compliance Status Recommendations methodology outlined in Appendix L of the Submissions Preferred Infrastructure Report.
-The report must also include an assessment of the road risks, consistent with the guideline Railway Crossing Safety Series 2011, Plan: Establishing a Railway Crossing Safety Management Plan (NSW Roads and Traffic Authority, 2011).
-6.2.
-Specific - Level Crossing Closure Considerations are outlined in Appendix D. The assessment of level crossings followed the required methodology consistent with Appendix L of the SPIR and, is detailed in Section 6.
-Further detail is included in Appendix C. The design of any level crossing on a public road must be endorsed by Transport for NSW or the relevant road authority (where not Transport for NSW) prior to commencing construction of that crossing.
-The assessment of road risks consistent with the required guideline is included in appendix E. Evidence of endorsement by Transport for NSW for the design of any level crossing on a public road was provided during the audit period (WST20/00266/01 dated 21/08/2020).
+Cond No. Requirements IEA Comments & Evidence Compliance Status Recommendations The design of any level crossing on a public road must be endorsed by Transport for NSW or the relevant road authority (where not Transport for NSW) prior to commencing construction of that crossing.
+The assessment of level crossings followed the required methodology consistent with Appendix L of the SPIR and, is detailed in Section 6.
+Further detail is included in Appendix C. The assessment of road risks consistent with the required guideline is included in appendix E. Evidence of endorsement by Transport for NSW for the design of any level crossing on a public road was provided during the audit period (WST20/00266/01 dated 21/08/2020).
 E44 In order to maintain convenient property access, the Proponent must prepare a Private Level Crossing Treatment Report in consultation with landowners whose access will be affected by the closure or upgrading of a private level crossing.
-The report must: (a) illustrate the location of all private level crossings which traverse the CSSI; (b) list, and identify on a figure, any private level crossings that will be closed or upgraded; (c) describe the treatments that will be implemented at upgraded crossings; and (d) provide justification for any proposed closures and types of treatment, including decisions where no additional treatments are proposed; and (e) provide details on the consultation undertaken with the landowners.
-Closures, relocations or modifications of private level crossings must be agreed to by the relevant landowner prior to any work on a crossing, noting Construction The Narrabri to North Star Private Level Crossing Treatment Report - Phase 1 (3- 0000-260-CXR-00-RP-0003) has been prepared in consultation with landowners whose access will be affected by the closure or upgrading of a private level crossing. (a) Appendix A illustrates the location of all private level crossings which traverse the CSSI. (b) Appendix A and Appendix B outline the level crossings to be upgraded and closed. (c) Appendix B outlines the level crossings to be upgraded and the type of treatment planned.
-This is also addressed in Section 7. (d) Detailed justification for proposed closures is included in Section 8 and Appendix C. Compliant
+The report must: a. illustrate the location of all private level crossings which traverse the CSSI; b. list, and identify on a figure, any private level crossings that will be closed or upgraded; c. describe the treatments that will be implemented at upgraded crossings; and d. provide justification for any proposed closures and types of treatment, including decisions where no additional treatments are proposed; and e. provide details on the consultation undertaken with the landowners.
+Closures, relocations or modifications of private level crossings must be agreed to by the relevant landowner prior to any work on a crossing, noting that any closure, relocation or modification must be in accordance with AS/RISSB 7658:2012 Railway Infrastructure - Railway Level Crossing and relevant rail safety legislation.
+The Proponent must consult with relevant landowners The Narrabri to North Star Private Level Crossing Treatment Report - Phase 1 (3- 0000-260-CXR-00-RP-0003) has been prepared in consultation with landowners whose access will be affected by the closure or upgrading of a private level crossing. a.
+Appendix A illustrates the location of all private level crossings which traverse the CSSI. b.
+Appendix A and Appendix B outline the level crossings to be upgraded and closed. c.
+Appendix B outlines the level crossings to be upgraded and the type of treatment planned.
+This is also addressed in Section 7. d.
+Detailed justification for proposed closures is included in Section 8 and Appendix C. e.
+Section 4 outlines the consultation activities undertaken to date with Compliant